Upgrade to a Lighter Backpack

 Try a lightweight tent or tarp.
 In summer, mosquitoes and the odd rain shower are the principal hazards, and they can be kept outside your living space without a heavy tent.
+It is very easy to build a shelter with a tarp.
 Tarp tents need only your hiking poles to erect.

 Pack for multi-use.
 Eat out of the same pot from which you cook.
 Ponchos make excellent rain wear, awnings and fire covers.
 The back-pad from a backpack augments short, light sleeping pads and trekking poles will support your tarp tent.